-Most industries and market segments, including the specialty aftermarket industry, will have market share dominated by three competing companies.
-This article will take that a step further and show how companies can plan a market share strategy that will help ensure profits in the coming years.
+Most industries and market segments, including the specialty equipment aftermarket industry, will have market share dominated by three competing companies.
+This article will take that a step further and show how companies using the Rule of Three can plan a market share strategy that will help ensure profits in the future.

 To revisit an October 2003 article we wrote for SEMA News, market share is the result of a complex combination of market dynamics, strategy, products and consumer demand, among other things.